7 Best Places to Go Camping Near Charleston, West Virginia

 With numerous campsites scattered about and a charming cabin dubbed the Nut House, you can visit animals on the farm or explore the Gauley River’s shores.
 Guests at Tawney Farm have easy access to portapotties and even a hot outdoor shower.
 We recommend trying to pitch your tent along a shady wooded glen or atop a nearby peak for extraordinary night sky views.

 Great hospitality!
-James prepped my fire pit with free wood, and Susan made sure I had plenty of charcoal, then loaned me BBQ tools so I could grill my dinner without scorching my hands.”- Jennifer B.
+James prepped my pit with free wood, and Susan made sure I had plenty of charcoal, then loaned me BBQ tools so I could grill my dinner without scorching my hands.”- Jennifer B.

 Campground Details: